White Clover - Trifolium repens

 Low to short plant with creeping stems rooting at the nodes.
 The three leaflets are bright green usually with a light or dark mark in the centre.
 Flowers white or pale pink 7 to 10 mm sweetly scented in dense globose heads.

+The stems are procumbent, rooting at the nodes to form a mat.
 The leaves can be distinguished from those of Red Clover by their toothed edges and lack of hairs.
 Red hair, white teeth!

 Grassy habitats, meadows, pastures, lawns roadside verges, etc.